 - Only supports desktop apps, not browser-based (Windows and Mac)

 - You can share your design link with others, but the person receiving the link invitation must have an Adobe Creative Cloud account.

 - No free plan for students and education.

 Adobe prefers country-based pricing.
 Pricing is offered in 4 plans: personal use, students and educators, work and teams, schools and universities.
-You can check your country’s pricing plan from this link.

 It is another browser-based design tool.
 UXPin; developed by designers, for designers.
 For this reason, it fully responds to the problems and design needs encountered.
 Even from the interface you engage when you register, you can understand that the tool is easy to use.